nrdxp/nrd.sh/src/content/blog/in-defense-of-the-disagreeable.md

 It wasn't until I came to realize the purpose of being me, and others like me: Someone must occupy this uncomfortable space in between, precisely because the majority of humanity simply will not.
 This isn't about maintaining perfect centrism - rather, it's about the willingness to lean one direction today, explore another camp tomorrow, and perhaps abandon the whole enterprise entirely in the future.

 Some might call this wishy-washy or lacking discipline.
 And yes, there's some truth to that.
-But then again, I also possess the will to run 20+ miles or completely reimagine software deployment from its foundations.
+But then again, I also possess the will to run 20+ miles or completely reimagine software deployment from its foundations, so it's not *just* that.
 I must give myself some credit where the existing system - one that requires we exist in predetermined boxes - refuses to do so.

 I don't write this for myself.
 As a fairly private individual, sharing this is quite unnerving.
 But I choose to face this discomfort for one simple reason: others like me exist, and they exist for good reason.
 Judging by my own unlikely journey to self-acceptance, they are likely suffering, confused, perhaps self-loathing, maybe even considering a way out.
 To them, I simply say: we need you!